 Introduction

-The arrangement was not very satisfactory and a new nine-hole layout was designed and opened in 1906.
-With the opening, the club renamed itself the Metropolitan Golf Club.
-The name Metropolitan was first used in this area with the establishment of the Metropolitan and Suburban Railway Company in 1888, as also for the horse racing event, the Metropolitan Handicap that has subsequently moved to Kenilworth where the race is still run today.
-Through unsubstantiated, it is possible that the Metropolitan Golf Club’s name was somehow connected there.
-The old Race Course stand, also known as the White House or later Seagulls became the new clubhouse.
+This arrangement proved unsatisfactory, and a new nine-hole layout was designed and opened in 1906.
+With this development, the club was renamed The Metropolitan Golf Club.
+The name “Metropolitan” had already been used in the area, notably with the establishment of the Metropolitan and Suburban Railway Company in 1888, as well as the Metropolitan Handicap horse racing event, which later moved to Kenilworth.
+Although unsubstantiated, it is possible that the club’s name was influenced by these associations.
+The old racecourse stand, also known as the White House and later Seagulls, became the new clubhouse.

 The Cannon

-Sometime during 1780 a new cannon was broken from its mould at Stafsjö Brub, a then 114 year old Swedish artillery manufacturer.
-It was part of a Dutch munitions order required to defend its worldwide colonial investments.
+Sometime around 1780, a new cannon was cast at Stafsjö Bruk, a Swedish artillery manufacturer that was already 114 years old at the time.
+It formed part of a Dutch munitions order intended to defend its global colonial interests.

 The Early years

-Before 1895 the distance of the then growing golfing population from Cape Town, Green and Sea Point, to the Rondebosch to go and play at the Cape Golf Club (later called the Royal Cape Golf Club) got a bit too far and they decided to build a new golf course at Mouille Point called the Green and Sea Point Golf Course.
+Before 1895, the growing golfing population of Cape Town, Green Point, and Sea Point found the distance to Rondebosch — where the Cape Golf Club (later known as the Royal Cape Golf Club) was located — increasingly inconvenient.
+As a result, they decided to establish a new golf course at Mouille Point, which became the Green and Sea Point Golf Club.

 let there be 18 holes